New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: APPENDIX C: SOLVING FOR , , , , AND

-\section{APPENDIX C: solving for $f^{(+)}_{0}$, $f^{(+)}$, $q^{(+)}$, $f^{a}$ and $q^{a}$}
+\section{APPENDIX C: SOLVING FOR $f^{(+)}_{0}$, $f^{(+)}$, $q^{(+)}$, $f^{a}$, AND $q^{a}$}

-The method to obtain $f$ and $q$ are analogous to what we did in classical field theory~\cite{LH2005}.
-Firstly, we find an expression relating the harmonic oscillator and the field amplitude right at the detector.
-Then substituting this relation into the equation of motions for the oscillator, we obtain the equation of motion for $q$ with the information of the field.
-Then, we solve this equation of motions for $q$, and from its solution determine the field $f$ consistently.
+The method for obtaining $f$ and $q$ is analogous to what we did in classical field theory~\cite{LH2005}.
+We first find an expression relating the harmonic oscillator to the field amplitude right at the detector.
+Substituting this relation into the equation of motions for the oscillator, we then obtain the equation of motion for $q$ using the information from the field.
+We then solve this equation of motion for $q$ and, from its solution, determine the field $f$ consistently.

 Eq.$(\ref{eomPhi})$ implies that